Providing Couples Therapy

 Couples sessions are one hour and fifteen minutes long, which is different that the typical 55 minute session.
 I believe that I just need the extra time to get the work done in session.

-Offered on Friday, Saturday and Sunday Evenings.
+Offered on Friday, Saturday and Sunday evenings from 5pm-8pm.

 My Personal Training Experience